 If the Rider Effective Date was the Issue Date, the Quarterly Anniversary Value was initially equal to the Purchase Payment received on the Issue Date.
-If the Rider Effective Date was after the Issue Date, the Quarterly Anniversary Value was initially equal to the Contract Value on the Rider Effective Date, excluding any Daily Transactions.
+If the Rider Effective Date was after the Issue Date, the Quarterly Anniversary Value was initially equal to the Contract Value determined at the end of the prior Business Day (after the deduction of all Contract fees and expenses).